Usmansharafa/alx-system_engineering-devops/0x00-shell_basics/README.md

 This script deletes all files in the current working directory that ends with '~'
 ## 102-tree
 This script creates the directories 'welcome/', 'welcome/to' and 'welcome/to/school'
+## 103-commas
+This script lists out the contents of the current directory including hidden files, separated by commas and directories ending with '/'